Azure-Samples/active-directory-dotnet-daemon/README.md

 For more information, see ADAL.NET's conceptual documentation:

-> Provide links to the flows from the conceptual documentation and remove some that do not apply, like either keep ADAL or MSAL related links depending on the sample
-> for instance:
 - [Microsoft identity platform (Azure Active Directory for developers)](https://docs.microsoft.com/en-us/azure/active-directory/develop/)
 - [Quickstart: Register an application with the Microsoft identity platform (Preview)](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app)
 - [Quickstart: Configure a client application to access web APIs (Preview)](https://docs.microsoft.com/azure/active-directory/develop/quickstart-configure-app-access-web-apis)